 So, once I’ve settled on publishing vol. 1 in one, er, volume, and keeping the smaller units electronic, there isn’t really any point in keeping them at 32 pages, is there?

 Personally, I like my screen reads short.
-That’s how I came up with the split downloads in the first place.
+That’s how I came up with split downloads in the first place.
 And if you look around, you’ll find a lot of experimentation with eBooks formats, usually settling for the shorter form.
 That’s only natural.
 Screen reading is still a drag for a lot of people.

 When you’re not putting a book jacket around it, the size of the thing just doesn’t matter.
-What we perceive as a comfortable book size is a convention that was brought about by the book market.
+What we perceive as a comfortable book size is a convention that was brought about by the print market.
 It’s cheaper and altogether less troublesome to assemble 200 pages into a book than to market five installments of 40 pages each.
 A hundred years ago, 28 page books weren’t that unusual.
 I believe they’re coming back.

 Then, there’s the real small size unit – the webcomic installment.
 A page a week, in my case.
 A strip a day.
 Or the blog post.
 Don’t even get me started about Twitter.
 There are possibilities here.

 When I broke the Conny collection down into two download books, I considered all this.
 Why two?
 Why not three or four?
 Why not market each story individually?
 I decided against smaller units because I still entertained the idea of adapting the downloads into printed pamphlets.
 Plus, the stories varied between one and fifteen pages, and 24 comic pages are a good chunk to break that into – if you want one size for all of them, that is.